Surya271002/Surya271002/README.md

 - 👋 Hi, I’m @Surya
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning In Besant Technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...